9dots/9dots.io-pages/OihHb5A.md

 title: Review of Move and Wait
 blurb: This lesson will solidify the students understanding of the move block and challenged them to move the robot through a maze.
 org: 9dots
-objective: "By the end of the class, students will be able to: demonstrate learning by using the move and wait blocks to move a robot through the maze."
+objective: "By the end of the class, students will be able to demonstrate learning by using the move and wait blocks to move a robot through the maze."
 attachments:
   - path: "http://uploads.9dots.io/OihHr6T.pdf"
     name: IterationLog (1).pdf